-The Graduate College permits Advanced Certificate candidates five years from the date of first enrollment in the Graduate College to complete degree requirements.
+The Graduate College permits Certificate of Advanced Study candidates five years from the date of first enrollment in the Graduate College to complete degree requirements.
 This enables a student whose professional or personal commitments prohibit the attendance of graduate school on a full-time basis to enjoy considerable flexibility in planning a program.
 Students are required to notify the department of their intent to graduate.